 Yes.
 All New York State laws including those regarding drugs and alcohol apply.
-POrtalBurn, LLC does not condone ANY illegal activity.
+Upstate New York POrtalBurn Arts, Inc. (UNYPA) does not condone ANY illegal activity.
 While we are creating a temporary community with its own rules, this community coexists within an area of real laws.

 No. This is a 100% pack it in, pack it out event.
 You are responsible for every piece of trash you generate.
 It is our Civic Responsibility to ensure our event does not negatively impact the community around us.
 DO NOT dump your trash at local businesses.
-This was an issue for our 2016 event.
-This behavior could potentially put our event at this location at risk, so we will look for local refuse centers where you can bring your trash and will share details as they unfold.
+This was an issue for our prior events.
+This behavior could potentially put our event at this location at risk.

 Have a ‘camp trash plan’.
-You are strongly encouraged to discard any product packaging prior to arrival to minimize your trash.
-Remember to bring trash bags and make use of reusable supplies.
+You are strongly encouraged to discard product packaging prior to arrival to minimize trash.
+Bring trash bags and make use of reusable supplies.
 Burn your burnables.
-Avoid bringing glass containers.
+Avoid glass containers.
 If you smoke, bring your own portable ashtray.
 Keep trash and food in your camp covered and closed to avoid attracting wildlife.
 Leave No Trace means you bring it out with you.
 It does not mean you leave it bagged up expecting the POrtalBurn volunteers to take care of it after you leave.

-Yes, there will be Portal Potties.
-Same thing, cooler name, and they’ll be fancy.
+Yes, but we call them Portal Potties.
+Same thing, cooler name – they’ll be fancy.
 If it didn’t come out of your body, don’t put it in the potty.
 Single ply TP only.
 Please use them responsibly and don’t be an asshole.

 From what we’ve experienced, yes.
 There are some dead zones, but overall you should be able to get service.

-Not really.
+Somewhat, but we cannot assure it.
 The event site does not have paved roads or established paths that can guarantee accessibility for everyone.
-Areas of the site have rugged terrain, and portions of the open field are sloped.
+Areas of the site have rugged terrain, and the event fields are sloped.
 We welcome all participants, however we cannot assure accessibility to all areas of the venue.
+We will have at least one wheelchair accessible porto potty, and will do our very best to accommodate needs.
 If you have a need or concern, please contact us for additional information at POrtalBurnny@gmail.com.

-This is a wooded, natural area.
-Practice radical self-reliance.
-The event area consists of mowed fields, wooded areas, and a pond.
+This is a an event space with a lot of natural areas that consists of mowed fields, tall grass, wooded areas, and a pond.
+Practice Radical Self-Reliance.
 Bring your bug spray, spf and personal first aid needs.
 Be aware of ticks, and do daily tick checks.
-Much of the terrain is sloped and uneven; good shoes are your friend.
+Much of the space is sloped and uneven.
+Because of the terrain, twisted ankles are one of the more common issues we’ve encountered.
+Stable shoes are your best friend.
+Water shoes are not necessary but a good idea if you plan to go in the pond.
 Bring clothing appropriate for warmth and protection.
 Bring whatever water, food, and necessities you need for the duration of your stay.

-No… in fact you’ll get Lei’d!
-You will be greeted warmly by our Virgin Acculturation Guides (VAG) at the Gate.
-They will educate you on the ten principles to help you make the best of your experience.
-Make sure you check out the Help Guide to see what kind of events have the virgin burner (Birgin) in mind.
-Since you’re reading the FAQ’s, you’re off to a great start!
-Be sure to familiarize yourself with the Ten Principles of Burning Man: http://burningman.org/culture/philosophical-center/10-principles/
+You will be greeted warmly by our Virgin Acculturation Guides (VAG) and Greeters at the Gate.
+They will educate you on the Ten Principles to help you make the best of your experience.
+Be sure to participate in the Virgin Tour, Scavenger Hunt, and other events that were designed with you in mind!
+Since you’re reading the this, you’re off to a great start!
+Be sure to familiarize yourself with the Ten Principles of Burning Man here.

-All POrtalBurners are expected to be self reliant which includes bringing any and all supplies you might need, such as OTC medication, first aid supplies, sunscreen etc. We will have a MASH camp staffed with volunteers with EMT experience on site to handle minor emergencies.
-No medical services will be available, but MASH Volunteers can assist participants with obtaining appropriate medical care.
+All POrtalBurners are expected to be self reliant.
+This includes bringing any and all supplies you might need, such as OTC medication, first aid supplies, sunscreen, etc. We will have a MASH camp staffed with volunteers (if unmanned please use the radio in MASH to ask for help or find a ranger) on site to help with minor emergencies.
+No medical services will be available, but MASH volunteers can assist participants with obtaining appropriate medical care.
 Rangers will also be on duty and can help facilitate getting medical assistance if needed.

-The nearest hospital facility is approximately 15 minutes away.
-Located at: St. James Mercy Hospital, 411 Canisteo Street, Hornell, NY 14843
+The nearest hospital facility is approximately 15 minutes away: St. James Mercy Hospital, 411 Canisteo Street, Hornell, NY 14843.

 Rangers are helpful, clear-headed participants and non-confrontational volunteer mediators.
 They are not your cops and not your mom, but good people to find if you need help!
 You can spot them in their super swanky khaki clothing.
 The TIT (The Information Tent) can radio a Ranger if one is needed.

+Volunteer sign ups for 2018 are here.
 Glad you asked!
-Volunteer sign ups for 2017 are open!
-You can sign up here.
 Please sign up!
 Once on-site you can also visit TIT – The Information Tent, to see the volunteer schedule and sign up for open shifts.
 This event cannot happen without volunteers!
 Repeat: POrtalBurn is a Volunteer driven event.
 Without YOU, POrtalBurn cannot happen.
 Just do it.
 You know you want to.
 C’mon.. click it and sign up!

-Question: Is POrtalBurn Corp, the Leads and/or coordinators of POrtalBurn, or the landowner responsible for my safety and well being before, during or after the event?
+Is Upstate New York POrtalBurn Arts, Inc. (UNYPA), the Leads or coordinators of POrtalBurn, or the landowner responsible for my safety and well being before, during or after the event?